• Skip to main content

 Large Pot of Marinara Sauce with peppers, onions, fennel and Sausage links.

-• Pasta night is always a favorite in our house! - It's the night of the week I know the kids will eat!
-While we love our staple sauces, Spaghetti and Bolognese, this Sausage, Peppers and Onions Pasta is a fun variation, totally new yet still familiar.
-We're always trying to eat more vegetables, and this sauce is not short on them!
+• We're always trying to eat more vegetables, and this sauce is not short on them!
 Adding a few new ones to a hearty marinara sauce makes for well, something new!
 Fennel is not a regular vegetable is most people's shopping carts.
 But, that goofy looking stalky bulb adds great depth of flavor, definitely give it a try!

 • Easy to Prep, One Pot Comfort Food - As the weather turns colder, a big pot of sauce on the stove is so comforting.
-This sausage and peppers marinara needs to simmer about an hour, but it can easily be put together anytime in the late afternoon and sit on low until dinner time.
-It's extra nutritious with all those veggies, but I like to serve it with a simple salad anyway and some crusty bread!
+This Italian sausage and peppers in marinara sauce needs to simmer about an hour, but it can easily be put together anytime in the late afternoon and sit on low until dinner time.

 Ingredients

 • Onion - A yellow, white or even a red onion will work, sliced in half moons.
+You can use a small onion or half of a large one.

 • Fennel - Not always a familiar vegetable!
 Fennel makes a great addition to this sausage and peppers pasta because of its unique flavor.
 Its sharp licorice taste mellows as it cooks, but marries perfectly with the rich flavor of the sausage.
 It's delicious!